WCSCourses/Molecular_Approaches_Clinical_Microbiology_2024/README.md

 - Fundamental molecular biology techniques including preparing, handling, and storing DNA.
 - PCR, including real-time PCR, with an emphasis on methods, applications and data interpretation.
-- Determining sequence variation, its visualisation and interpretation, concentrating on conventional approaches.
+- Generating genomics sequence data, sequence variation analysis, its visualisation and interpretation.
-- Bioinformatic analysis of molecular and genomic data, particularly the exploitation of web-based tools.
+- Bioinformatic analysis of molecular and genomic data, particularly the exploitation of web-based tools and using R.
 - An overview of future technologies, and their potential for application in clinical microbiology.

 These techniques will be explored in the lectures and tutorials and employed during the course practical sessions in the cross-cutting themes of pathogen detection and characterisation, including antimicrobial resistance and the evolution of pathogens, and the application of the data in the improvement of interventions to reduce disease burden.

-## Learning Outcomes

-After attending this course, participants will be able to:

-- Assess the strengths, weaknesses and limitations of different methodologies and approaches in clinical microbiology.
-- Appreciate utility of molecular techniques in clinical laboratory and bacteriological methods and their transferability to other applications.
-- Apply a range of genomic methods including real-time PCR and conventional sequencing.
-- Create sequence data using next generation single molecule sequencing.
-- Analyse genomic data using publicly available software tools to identify causative organisms in an infection and to track an outbreak using WGS.

 **Course Instructors**